An alternative, little-visited route connecting Tusheti with Khevsureti.

 Also, the situation with water is quite complicated.
 Ilo says that the water from the smaller tributary is good, but we saw his sheep grazing high above around it,

 so we are not so sure about it.
-Luckily, there are several small underground springs emerging around, but it takes some effort to find and clean them.
+Luckily, there are several small springs emerging around.

 Day 4: Below Borbalo pass - Mariamtsminda distance 12.4 km, 1354m and 768m

 Once you find the trail, the walk becomes more comfortable - remains of the old cart road can be clearly seen.
 You will be heading to the northwest,

 slowly getting closer to the top of the ridge on your left.
 Finally, the trail disappears in the steep shale field and once you cross it, you will appear on the top.

 It´s too soon to celebrate.
 Mountain ridge separating Tusheti from Khevsureti lies further to the west, this is just a side ridge.
 Follow it for a while.

 In front of you, it rises again and connects the main ridge.
 There lies the mountain Patara (Lesser) Borbalo (3134m).

 You can climb it, but more comfortable is just to bypass it from the left side.

 Borbalo pass (2980m) lies some 500m south of Patara Borbalo and is marked by numerous stone pyramids.
 Once you reach this spot, you can´t keep walking on the ridge, there is a steep drop ahead.